Lagodon: Taxonomy

 Lagodon was first proposed as a genus in 1855 by the American zoologist John Edwards Holbrook with Sparus rhomboides as its only species.
 Sparus rhomboides was first formally described in 1766 by Carl Linnaeus in the Systema naturae sive regna tria naturae giving the type locality as "America", although it is considered to be North Carolina.
 In 1940 Henry Weed Fowler described a new species, Salema atkinsoni, the type having been caught off Cape May, New Jersey which he placed in a subgenus of Salema he named Sphenosargus.
 This taxon is now regarded as a junior synonym of L. rhomboides.
-This taxon is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
-Some authorities classify this genus in the subfamily Boopsinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.
+This taxon is placed in the family Sparidae within the order Spariformes by the fifth edition of Fishes of the World.
+Some authorities classify this genus in the subfamily Boopsinae, but the fifth edition of Fishes of the World does not recognise subfamilies within the Sparidae.

 Etymology

-Lagodon combines lagus, meaning "hare" or "rabbit", with odon, which means "tooth", this is thought to be a reference to the 8 wide, deeply notched incisor-like teeth at the front of each jaw.
+Lagodon combines lagus, meaning "hare" or "rabbit", with odon, which means "tooth", this is thought to be a reference to the eight wide, deeply notched incisor-like teeth at the front of each jaw.
 The specific name rhomboides means "in the form of a rhombus", presumed to be a reference to the shape of the scales in the illustration of two seabreams called Perca marina rhomboidalis fasciata drawn by Mark Catesby published in 1754.
 Other names include pinfish, choffer, pin perch, and butterfish.
 The name "Choffer" is a very limited regional moniker around Panama City that ends somewhere between Destin & Pensacola.

+Evolution

+Fossil remains of Lagodon date back to the latest Oligocene or earliest Miocene, from the Belgrade Formation of North Carolina.
+They are also known from the early-mid Miocene-aged Pungo River Formation of North Carolina, the mid-late Miocene-aged St. Marys Formation and Choptank Formation of Maryland & Virginia, the mid-late Miocene-aged Alachua Formation of Florida, the late Miocene-aged Eastover Formation of Virginia, the Early Pliocene-aged Yorktown Formation of North Carolina, and the Early Pleistocene-aged Bermont Formation of Florida.
+This suggests a long presence of this genus on the Atlantic Coast of North America.